 The world’s first male IVF baby is Alastair MacDonald, born just a few weeks after Louise Brown, and a lifelong friend.
 He gives his own tribute to his ‘Uncle Bob’ below.

-The family would prefer not to receive flowers but mention that there is an Edwards-Steptoe Research Fund for those who wish to make a contribution in this way.
+There is an Edwards-Steptoe Research Fund for those who wish to make a contribution in this way.
 It was originally established in 1973 with donations from patients who wished to support research into the development of IVF techniques.

 Alastair shares his thoughts…

 This day I knew would always come, the dread of which, I simply could not prepare for.
 I am struggling to find the appropriate words, but here goes:

 The world has lost a truly great and wonderful man today.
 In my opinion, the greatest scientist this world has ever seen.
 No other person in history can claim to have led the way to creating the lives of over 5 million people.
 5 million people that simply would not be alive today, had it not been for this genius of a man.

 Bob would not ever admit to being a genius, nor would he want or desire to have praise for his work in return.
 He was a man, who, with the greatest self-determination to succeed, made the impossible possible, while making use of what little resources were available while proving his many doubters wrong.
 What did Bob wish for?
 Simply to make the world a better place, and he has certainly done that, bringing so much joy to childless couples all around the world.
 It is with the greatest respect I can say I was truly honoured and blessed to know him.

 Bob was the most selfless, honourable, kind and decent person you could ever wish to meet.
 Despite his hectic work calendar, taking him all over the world well into his 80s, he always remained a proud and loyal father and grandfather.
 His dedication to his work and family was like no other.